usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 wget https://github.com/ZakKemble/avr-gcc-build/releases/download/v12.1.0-1/avr-gcc-12.1.0-x64-linux.tar.bz2
 ```

-Alternatively you could download using the website and move the file.
+Alternatively, you could download using the website and move the file.
 Next, we have to extract the archive using

 ```bash
 tar -xf avr-gcc-12.1.0-x64-linux.tar.bz2